Many jobs are easier. Few give back so much.

-Responsible for the health, personal care needs, safety, planning of activites and general welfare of all participants involved in the weekend respite care.
+Responsible for the health, personal care needs, safety, planning of activities and general welfare of all participants involved in the weekend respite care.
 Will assist individuals with physical disabilities or other limitations who need support with eating, walking, transferring, toileting, etc. 1-4 weekends per month.
-High school graduate, preferably in college; however, successful volunteer and/or Junior Counselor experience at True Friends may be an acceptable substitute for age requirement.
+High school graduate, preferably in college; however, successful volunteer and/or junior counselor experience at True Friends may be an acceptable substitute for age requirement.
 Must be physically and emotionally strong, creative, and flexible.
 Must be able to communicate effectively and accept constructive comments as well as compliments.
 Able to work well with others.

 Ropes Course Facilitator